-Still, having your checking under the same roof as your assets is a handy convenience, says Greg McBride, CFA, senior financial analyst at Bankrate.com.
-The sweep accounts let you quickly invest your money rather than transferring it, and brokerage account balance requirements and fee structures are very competitive with banks.
+Having your checking under the same roof as your assets is a handy convenience, says Greg McBride, CFA, Bankrate chief financial analyst.
+The sweep accounts let you quickly invest your money rather than transferring it.

 Choosing a brokerage checking account

 Generally, consumers use an actual brick-and-mortar bank somewhere in their financial life.
 But there’s a small segment of customers that use a brokerage as their primary financial institution, Frisbie says.